nicodevs/bridging/README.md

 # Issue: [Nuxt Bridge](https://nuxt.com/docs/bridge/overview) fails to run or build

-I stumbled upon the bug reported in https://github.com/nuxt/bridge/issues/1469
+I stumbled upon the same bug reported in https://github.com/nuxt/bridge/issues/1469

 This repo contains a minimal Nuxt 2 application with `nuxt-bridge` and the following config: